Try for free

 A fair Madgicx review starts with what actually works.

 Cross-Channel Reporting.
-Data from Meta, Google, TikTok, GA4, Shopify, Klaviyo — consolidated.
+Data from Meta, Google, TikTok, GA4, Shopify, Klaviyo, all consolidated.
 White-label reports, shareable links.
 One of the platform's strongest areas.

 Madgicx Pricing

-Single plan — "Madgicx Pro Complete with AI."
+Single plan called "Madgicx Pro Complete with AI."
 Price scales with ad spend:

 Monthly Ad SpendMonthlyQuarterlyAnnual